• Home

 • Limit Distractions: Too much social media or comparing oneself with others can drain mental energy.
 Focus on your journey.

-• Seek Support: Whether from peers, support groups, or professionals, always reach out when needed.
+• Seek Support: Whether from peers, support groups, or mentors seeking mentorship from professionals, it is essential for law students to always reach out when needed.
 You're never alone in this journey.

 Frequently Asked Questions